 Krystle Pederson is a Cree/Metis Actor, singer, songwriter with an outstanding career performing all across North America and New Zealand.
 Krystle’s list of acting credits include: The (Post) Mistress, Little Badger and the Fire Spirit, Gabriel Dumont Wild West Show, Penelopiad, and Reasonable Doubt.
 Krystle is the lead vocalist for Lynx Lamour Goes to Nashville a one-woman Cree musical written and composed by Tomson Highway.
 Krystle has used her time off during the pandemic to focus on her music.
 Krystle will be heading into the studio in the fall and will be releasing her first EP in the beginning of 2021.

-Laura Negraeff is a writer, director, performer, assistant stage manager, and educator who recently joined the Sum Theatre team as a producer/artistic associate.
-She holds a BA in English, a Masters of Educational Foundations from the University of Saskatchewan and an Advanced Certificate in Human Resources from SaskPolytechnic.
+Laura Negraeff is a director, performer, writer, and educator who joined the Sum Theatre team in 2020 as a producer/artistic associate.
+She has collaborated on a number of creative works with Sum Theatre, including co-directing the 2022 Theatre in the Park show wahkohtowin and the remount of Le Chandail/The Hockey Sweater in 2021.
+She holds a BA in English, a Masters of Educational Foundations from the University of Saskatchewan, an Advanced Certificate in Human Resources from SaskPolytechnic, and maintains the Chartered Professional in Human Resources designation (CPHR).
 After twelve years teaching Business at the Saskatchewan Indian Institute of Technologies, Laura is thrilled to be be combining her knowledge of business with her passion for community engagement and the arts.
-Laura has been an active volunteer with Saskatoon Summer Players for many years with select credits including, The Addams Family: A New Musical (director), Annie (Miss Hannigan), and Cabaret (Fräulein Kost).
+Laura is a proud board member for Shakespeare on The Saskatchewan, and has been an active volunteer with Saskatoon Summer Players for many years with select credits including, The Addams Family: A New Musical (director), Annie (Miss Hannigan), and Cabaret (Fräulein Kost).
 She has also worked with Ppl r Ppl Productions on Avenue Q (Assistant Stage Manager) and The Rocky Horror Show (Phantom).
 She is excited for the opportunity to share, learn, and create as part of the Sum Theatre team.

 Born and raised in Saskatoon, Mac is proud to call the prairies home.
 He received his BFA in Acting from the University of Saskatchewan, and has since diversified his practice to include playwriting, direction, and stage management.
 Mac is grateful to play a role in Sum’s ongoing commitment to community-oriented art and radically-inclusive theatre-making.
 Projects with Sum Theatre include The Young Ones (Assistant Stage Manager) and The Hockey Sweater / Le Chandail (Co-Director).